nadiaverdha/AppliedDeepLearning/README.md

 - `model.py` - contains Encoder, Attention and Decoder classes
 - `model_utils.py` contains function for training, evaluating, saving checkpoit for model when training/ saving best model
 - `train&evaluate_model***.ipynb`- these notebooks 1 to 5 contain the models that I have trained in the course of this project.
 For the first 3 models, as mentioned above, I have not sorted the captions.
 For the model IV and V this was implemented.
 Model IV was trained without fine-tuning the Encoder, while model V was trained with fine-tuning the Encoder
-- `inference.py` and `inference_notebook.ipynb` - the first one contains the beam_search function for generating captions and the notebook shows how the models perform
+- `inference.py` ` -  the beam_search function for generating captions
+- `inference_notebook.ipynb` - notebook that displays models performance using beam_search function
+- `model_files` - contains information on model training such as epoch, train loss, valid loss and BLEU scores
 - Due to the large size, the trained models are not uploaded

 #### Actual Work-Breakdown Structure
 - Dataset Collection - I used an already available dataset
 - Data Preparation - This part of the project, I had not taken into consideration previously, even though it plays the most important role in getting the project started.
 It took me up to 1.5 weeks to explore my data, and write the `loader.py` and `vocab.py` files.
 - Design and build of a model - As expected, it was the most challenging part as it was my first time creating a model from scratch.
 This part took me 2 weeks.
-- Train of the model - Took 5 days
+- Train of the model - 5 days
-- Fine Tuning -  It took me  1 week
+- Fine Tuning - 1 week

 ### References